Nectar: Components

-Other floral secretory structures
+Similar attractive substances

 Some insect pollinated plants lack nectaries, but attract pollinators through other secretory structures.
 Elaiophores are similar to nectaries but are oil secreting.
 Osmophores are modified structural structures that produce volatile scents.
-In orchids these have pheromone qualities.
+In orchids, these have pheromone qualities.
 Osmophores have thick domed or papillate epidermis and dense cytoplasm.
 Platanthera bifolia produces a nocturnal scent from the labellum epidermis.
 Ophrys labella have dome-shaped, papillate, dark-staining epidermal cells forming osmophores.
 Narcissus emit pollinator specific volatiles from the corona.